Japanese shares fall on Omicron concerns, SoftBank drags - NewsBreak

 Retailers, meanwhile, took a hit as more cases of the highly transmissible variant were found in Japan, raising concerns of tighter curbs slowing the economic recovery from the pandemic.

-Uniqlo clothing shop operator Fast Retailing was the biggest drag on the Nikkei, falling 1.75%.
+Uniqlo clothing shop operator Fast Retailing (9983.T) was the biggest drag on the Nikkei, falling 1.75%.

 Comments / 0